Pagus of Brabant

-The area of the old pagus of Brabant is and was multi-lingual, divided between Dutch (Flemish) speakers in the north, and French (and Picard) speakers in the south.
+The area of the old pagus of Brabant is and was multi-lingual, divided between Dutch (Flemish) speakers in the north, and French (including Picard) speakers in the south.
 Today the region includes not only bi-lingual Brussels, but also parts of the modern Dutch-speaking Belgian provinces of Flemish Brabant and East Flanders, and the French-speaking provinces of Hainaut and Walloon Brabant.

 Geographical definition

 It lay between the rivers Scheldt, Rupel, Dyle, Lasne and Haine.

 This means the territory included not only Brussels but also much of what is now modern Hainaut and Eastern Flanders, including Aalst.
 Louvain, which later came to be seen as part of Brabant, was, like Ghent in Flanders, just outside the original pagus.

-The modern Dutch province of North Brabant was not originally part of Brabant, but acquired the name because it was integrated politically.
+The modern Dutch province of North Brabant was not originally part of Brabant but acquired the name because it was integrated politically.

 In the modern Belgian province of Antwerp, Klein-Brabant is geographically in the original pagus of Brabant.

 Etymology

 In its earliest forms such as those collected by Nonn, the first part of the name was written with variants such as brac-, brag-, brach-, braim, and brei.
-According to Deru this element could derive from Germanic *brakti implying fallow land, or *braki implying marshy land (related to modern Dutch "broek").
+According to Deru, this element could derive from Germanic *brakti implying fallow land, or *braki implying marshy land (related to modern Dutch "broek").
 These would both be derived from reconstructed Proto-Germanic *brekaną "to break".

 The second element of the name -bant is found in several other Frankish pagus names in this region, such as nearby Oosterbant, and Swifterbant and Teisterbant, to the north, and is believed to be connected to the medieval concept of a "ban", relating to areas of duty and authority.